Updated on February 01, 2019

 The main problem here is that only the largest companies could afford to install a fully customizable and multifunctional ERP system from the top providers, like SAP, Oracle or Epicor.
 The cost of integrating these systems with the current working conditions could take hundreds of thousands of dollars and several months of work.
 Running and using this software would also require having a team of specialists on staff who will be managing these complex solutions internally.

-This type of software has everything that a manufacturer needs to have a total control over the logistics and manufacturing part of material flow.
+This type of software has everything that a manufacturer needs to have total control over the logistics and manufacturing part of the material flow.
 In addition, solutions tailored for smaller manufacturers cost considerably less, have limited start-up costs, and are very easy to install and run from day one.
 For example, MRPEasy software is web-based, there is no setup needed on your servers, it can be accessed from anywhere using a laptop or even a mobile phone.
 Most importantly, you are not limited to the lengthy contracts and can start using the software instantly.